Leadership People Skills: Achieve Vision With Values Not Ultimatums

 - When do they fail me, the people I lead, and the vision?

 Note how you respond in the good times.
-You can apply your natural pattern to most situations.
+You can apply that approach to most situations.
 You need only be aware of what triggers your outbursts and ultimatums.
 Replace those responses with empathy for those involved and insight to influence them.

 What examples of outstanding leadership people skills would you like to share here?